-Salmons Solicitors have a long established practice in handling claims involving accident at work and an accident at work can be an accident at the place where you are employed, or in a vehicle, you drive on behalf of your employer or even at another workplace you have to visit in the course of your own employment.
+Salmons Solicitors have a long-established practice in handling accident at work claims in Stoke on Trent.
+An accident at work can be an accident at the place where you are employed, or in a vehicle, you drive on behalf of your employer or even at another workplace you have to visit in the course of your own employment.

 The primary source of health and safety law in the workplace, since 1992 at least, are a group of European derived regulations known as the “six-pack”.
 The regulations are:-